 Whenever a healthcare provider shares PHI with a third party vendor (known as a Business Associate), a Business Associate Agreement (BAA) is legally required.
 This contract binds the vendor to the same HIPAA rules you follow.
 The BAA outlines the vendor’s responsibility to safeguard PHI, use it only for the contracted services, and report any breaches.

-Before you share a single patient’s name with a HIPAA compliant conversational AI for healthcare appointment reminders provider, you must have a signed BAA in place.
+Before you share a single patient’s name with a hipaa-compliant conversational ai for healthcare appointment reminders provider, you must have a signed BAA in place.
 If a potential vendor hesitates or doesn’t know what a BAA is, that’s a major red flag.
 Reputable partners readily sign BAAs with all healthcare clients, giving you documented peace of mind.
 See our Privacy Policy for data handling details.

 While HIPAA allows reminders without special authorization, you should still obtain and honor a patient’s preferences for how they wish to be contacted (voice call, text, or email).
 This is not only respectful but also more effective.
 Good preference management also means diligently tracking and honoring opt out requests.

 Every reminder should clearly state who it’s from.
 For phone calls, the caller ID should show your clinic’s name.
 For texts and emails, your practice’s name should be in the message body or “From” field.
 This builds trust and ensures patients don’t dismiss a legitimate reminder as spam.
-Modern telecom frameworks like STIR/SHAKEN help authenticate caller ID, further increasing the chance your calls are recognized as legitimate and not marked as a scam.
+Modern telecom frameworks like STIR/SHAKEN help authenticate caller ID, further increasing the chance your calls are recognized and not marked as a scam.

 Patients must always have an easy way to stop receiving reminders.
 For texts, this is typically the ability to reply “STOP.”
 For automated calls, it might be a prompt like “Press 9 to unsubscribe.”
 This is a legal requirement under regulations like the Telephone Consumer Protection Act (TCPA), which mandates that even exempt healthcare messages provide a clear opt out option.